-Trade and other receivables significantly decreased and predominantly comprise trade receivables from our COVID-19 collaboration with Pfizer as well as our direct product sales to customers in our territory.
+Trade and other receivables predominantly comprise trade receivables from our COVID-19 collaboration with Pfizer.
 The contractual settlement of the gross profit share has a temporal offset of more than one calendar quarter.
-As Pfizer's fiscal quarter for subsidiaries outside the United States differs from ours, it creates an additional time lag between the recognition of revenues and the payment receipt.
-Consequently, as of September 30, 2022, our trade receivables included trade receivables which related to the gross profit share for the second and third quarter of 2022.
-The payment settling our gross profit share for the second quarter of 2022 (as defined by the contract) was received from our collaboration partner in October 2022, subsequent to the end of the reporting period.
-Of our trade receivables outstanding as of September 30, 2022, we collected $\epsilon$ 3,185.9 million in cash as of October 15, 2022
+As Pfizer's fiscal quarter for subsidiaries outside the United States differs from ours, there is an additional time lag between the recognition of revenues and the payment receipt.
+Consequently, as of March 31, 2023, our trade receivables included, in addition to the profit share for the first quarter of 2023, trade receivables which related to the gross profit share for the fourth quarter of 2022.